Seneca-BSA/bsa/docs/ses250/lab6.md

 >
 > 1. Using the circuit shown in Figure 6.2, calculate the Thevenin voltage \(V_{th}\) and resistance \(R_{th}\) of the circuit by removing \(R_L\).
 >
-> 1. Sketch the breadboard below onto your notebook then draw how the components will be connected to the breadboard according to the circuit shown in Figure 6.2 and 6.3.
+> 1. Sketch the breadboard below onto your notebook then draw how the components will be connected to the breadboard according to the circuit shown in Figures 6.2 and 6.3.
 Clearly show which tie point will the wire, resistor and power supply be attached to.
 >
     >    ![Breadboard Sketch](lab4-breadboard-sketch.png)
 >